oaltun/with-tree-builder/README.md

         # Any python code...
         with node('grand child'): pass
  ```
- Much easier to write.
+ Second version is much easier to write.
 Arguably easier to read.
 You can establish the parent-child relationships naturally, just like Python code.
 Allows getting references to tree nodes.
 Allows arbitrary Python code to be written between node additions.
 All Python: syntax checking, editor support, etc. are all already there.

  I got the idea of using `with` for this purpose while reading the [Paint Tutorial](https://kivy.org/docs/tutorials/firstwidget.html) of [Kivy](kivy.org) (search `with self.canvas:`).
-I checked their source code to see how they did it, and extracted related code into this class.
+I checked their source code to see how they did it, and wrote this class starting from that.

 ## Usage